-If you are an existing client (session within last three months) and want to book an appointment, please refer to our 'Contact Us' page to connect with an office near you.
+If you are an existing client (session within the last three months) and want to book an appointment, please refer to our 'Contact Us page to connect with an office near you.

 In addition, we assist with referral to approved residential treatment and detox facilities, hold a weekly Methadone and Suboxone Clinic, offer harm reduction education and supplies, facilitate school-based educational programs, community education, and our youth Teen Empowerment and Mastery Program (TEAM).
 Please contact an office near you for further information.

 Fostering the well-being of people and communities